Kwak-Jin/IAIA/Project/Robot Automation/RobotAutomation.md

 2. Option: Gomoku Program

+To run gomoku game, clear all the stones from the gomoku board.

 ```bash
 rosrun ur_python gomoku_image_capture.py
 rosrun ur_python gomoku_image_processing.py
 rosrun ur_python gomoku_move.py
 ```

 In the following command, gomoku algorithm process is activated in virtual environment.
-(If there is a tensorflow package in the local python, conda activation is not required)
+(If there is a tensorflow package in the local python path, conda activation is not required)

 ```bash
 conda activate py39